tijmz/home-assistant/comfofan/setup.md

 ## Software

 - HA installation
-- ESPHome add-on in HA
+- ESPHome add-on in HA (version for this writeup: 2024.7

 # Building